codeBelt/boilerplate/slush/tasks/mainBuildSystem/files/README.md

 By default the ```BUILD_MODE``` in **build-env.js** file production mode.
 Don't forget to change this so you not always building in production mode.

----
-### Watch Files
+## Watch Files

     $ gulp watch

-	// Automaticlly open project in the browser
+	// Automatically open project in the browser:
     $ gulp watch --open

+	// All at once:
+    $ gulp && gulp watch --open

-# Other Tasks
+## Other Tasks

-    // Builds YUIDocs
+    // Build YUIDocs:
     $ gulp docs

-    // Checks your JavaScript code
+    // Check for linting issues:
     $ gulp lint

+## Install
+After code is committed to source control and pulled down to another computer you will need to do the following:

+    $ cp build-env.js.dist build-env.js
+    $ npm install